matze-dd/Tex2txt/README.md

 the above-mentioned Haskell software.
 As in TeXtidote, we make an effort to track line numbers.
-Unnecessary creation of empty lines therefore can be avoided, paragraphs and sentences remain intact.
+Unnecessary creation of empty lines therefore can be avoided, paragraphs and sentences remain intact; see Example.md.
-(The Bash script shell.sh shows an example for filtering messages from a language checker, see also Example.md.)

 The starting section of the Python script lists macros and environments with tailored treatment.